You Can Never End Abortion If You Vote For It

 This article was originally published in 2016.
 It has been updated.

-I have to laugh when I hear liberals accuse social conservatives of being “single-issue” voters.
+I have to laugh when I hear people accuse anyone of being “single-issue” voters.
 Of course voters, like me, are concerned about a whole plethora of issues especially since the government has intruded into every possible facet of our lives.
 But there is virtue in single-mindedness.
 There is worth in focusing on an egregious injustice that outweighs other concerns.

 Suffragists were singularly focused.
 They believed in the promises of Liberty guaranteed in the Declaration of Independence and made possible through the amendment process of the Constitution.
 They were betrayed by House Democrats, 49.1% of whom voted against the 19th Amendment (81% of House Republicans voted for it).
 In the Senate, 67% of Republican Senators voted for it; only 47% of Democrats did.